littleneko/PixivDownload/README.md

   pixiv download [flags]

 Flags:
-      --cookie string                 Your Cookies, only need the 'PHPSESSID=abcxyz' --database-type string          Database to store the illust info, 'NONE' means not use database and not check illust exist, choices: ['NONE', 'SQLITE'] (default "SQLITE")
+      --artist-uids strings         Download all illust of this user --bookmarks-uids string       Download all bookmarks illust of this user --cookie string               Your Cookies, only need the 'PHPSESSID=abcxyz' --database-type string        Database to store the illust info, 'NONE' means not use database and not check illust exist, choices: ['NONE', 'SQLITE'] (default "SQLITE")
-      --download-illust-ids strings   Illust id to download
-      --download-parallel int32       Parallel to download illust (default 10) --download-path string          Download file location (default "pixiv") --download-scope strings        What to download, choices: ['ALL', 'BOOKMARKS', 'FOLLOWING', 'USER', 'ILLUST'] (default [ALL])
-      --download-timeout-ms int32     Timeout for download illust (default 10000) --download-user-ids strings     Download all illust of this user --filename-pattern string       Filename pattern, all tag: ['user_id, 'user', 'id', 'title'] (default "{id}") -h, --help                          help for download
+      --download-parallel int32     Parallel to download illust (default 10) --download-path string        Download file location (default "pixiv") --download-timeout-ms int32   Timeout for download illust (default 600000) --filename-pattern string     Filename pattern, all tag: ['user_id, 'user', 'id', 'title'] (default "{id}") --following-uids string       Download all following user's illust of this user -h, --help                        help for download
+      --illust-ids strings          Illust id to download
       --max-retries int32           Max retry times (default 2147483647) --no-r18                      Do not download R18 illust
-      --only-p0                       Only download the first picture of the illust if a multi picture illust --parse-parallel int32          Parallel to get an parse illust info (default 5) --parse-timeout-ms int32        Timeout for get illust info (default 5000) --retry-backoff-ms int32        Backoff time if request failed (default 1000) --scan-interval-sec int32       The interval to check new illust if run in service mode (default 3600) --sqlite-path string            Sqlite file location if use sqlite database (default "storage") --user-agent string             Http User-Agent header
+      --only-p0                     Only download the first picture of the illust if a multi picture illust --parse-parallel int32        Parallel to get an parse illust info (default 5) --parse-timeout-ms int32      Timeout for get illust info (default 5000) --retry-backoff-ms int32      Backoff time if request failed (default 1000) --scan-interval-sec int32     The interval to check new illust if run in service mode (default 3600) --sqlite-path string          Sqlite file location if use sqlite database (default "storage") --user-agent string           Http User-Agent header (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/108.0.0.0 Safari/537.36")
-      --user-block-list strings       Illust user id in this list will skip to download --user-id string                Download all bookmarks or following user's illust, if download-scope include bookmarks/following
-      --user-white-list strings       Only illust user id in this list will be download
+      --user-block-list strings     Illust user id in this list will skip to download --user-white-list strings     Only illust user id in this list will be download

 Global Flags:
       --config string      config file (default is ./pixiv.yaml and $HOME/pixiv.yaml)